-The Texas Local Government Code (Chapter 318) instructs the Texas Historical Commission (THC) to "make orientation materials and training available" to County Historical Commissions (CHC).
-To fulfill this statutory responsibility, THC staff creates and compiles information on history- and preservation-related topics.
+The Texas Local Government Code Chapter 318 instructs the Texas Historical Commission (THC) to "make orientation materials and training available" to County Historical Commissions (CHCs).
+To fulfill this statutory responsibility, THC staff creates and compiles information on history and preservation related topics.

 CHC educational material is provided on this website, and you can find commentary on just about any topic related to CHCs.
 Use the search box above and use the weblinks featured below.

 Reference CHC Webpage Inventory here, updated January 2021.
 This flyer highlights the webpages most frequently used by CHCs.